cnmiller127/Fitness-Tracker/README.md

 ## Front End Changes

 Changes were made to the front end for a better UI.
 Changes were made so that exercises are not repeated in the durations graphs, but rather added.
-For the bar graph, the total weight function was changed to add the total weight for the corresponding day associated with the workout in the database.
+For the bar graph, the total weight function was made separtely and modified to add the total weight for the corresponding day associated with the workout in the database.
+The Donut chart function stayed the same.

 ## Screenshot